join - relational database operator

 join [-a file_number|-v file_number] [-e string] [-o list] [-t char]

 The join utility shall perform an equality join on the files file1 and file2.
 The joined files shall be written to the standard output.

 The join field is a field in each file on which the files are compared.
-The join utility shall write one line in the output for each pair of lines in file1 and file2 that have identical join fields.
+The join utility shall write one line in the output for each pair of lines in file1 and file2 that have join fields that collate equally.
 The output line by default shall consist of the join field, then the remaining fields from file1, then the remaining fields from file2.
 This format can be changed by using the -o option (see below).
 The -a option can be used to add unmatched lines to the output.
 The -v option can be used to output only unmatched lines.

 The files file1 and file2 shall be ordered in the collating sequence of sort -b on the fields on which they shall be joined, by default the first in each line.
 All selected output shall be written in the same collating sequence.